simonkarman/advent-of-code-2021/README.md

 Each day exports a class that is of type `Day<Input, Result>` where `Input` is the type of the input after transformation and `Result` is the type of the expected answer.

+> Note: To easily add a new day you can run `npm run init-day --number=06`.
+This will create the required src and input files for you.

 ## Input
 The `input/` directory contains two input files for each day.
 One for the example input (`day01example.txt`) and one for the answer input (`day01.txt`).